 Transporting your bike

-If you’ve bought a bike elsewhere in the country, or need to relocate one for some other reason, you have some options.
+If you’ve bought a bike elsewhere in the country, or need to relocate one for some other reason, here are your options.

-There are general haulage companies that claim to transport bikes but the best bet is a specialist in motorcycle transportation.
+There are general haulage companies that profess to transport bikes but the best bet is a specialist in motorcycle transportation.
 Get some quotes to compare.